hanfak/topics-to-learn/languages/java/intermediate/null.md

 - Use Optional
   - designed specifically to indicate that a return value might be missing
   - calling a method with Optional as the return value has to explicitly handle the case when the value is not present.
-- Return Empty Collections Instead of Null
+- Return Empty Collections or optionals Instead of Null
   - we should avoid returning null or complicating things with Optional and return an empty collection when there are no values to fill it with.
 - Optional Ain’t for Fields
   - By means of encapsulation, you should have full control over the field's value, including null.